dbernheisel/dbernheisel.github.io/_posts/2013-06-02-synching-external-drive-with-network-nas.md

 So now that I have everything named.
 Now it's time for some real logic.

 I start out by checking whether my script is already running.
 I check by attempting to create a folder.
 If the folder is already created, it'll fail, and then exit the script.
 Pretty simple.
 I can't tell you the specifics, but creating a folder is a great way of setting up a lock without conflicts, from what I've read online.
 In my script, I also used the folder as a status to inform me when the script is running.
 I also thought about creating a simple menubar app that'll show a spinning gear, but I don't really feel like overengineering this.

-Since my wife also uses my computer, I don't want to confuse her when a folder pops up on the desktop with nothing in it.
-So, I'm going to disguise it with an icon (more on the later).
-Sure, she could still double-click it and find nothing, but again, I'm lazy and this should be good enough.
-There are plenty of other things to spend my time on.

 So, I have my safety set so I'm not executing this script over on top of itself.
 Now I need to determine whether my necessary drives are mounted, I do this by nesting two if statements; one to check if the external drive is mounted, and another to check if the NAS is mounted.
 Obviously, I don't want anything to happen unless the drives are mounted.
 If they're not mounted, I exit.